 In a separate development, ASTM has adopted a soccer headgear standard, F2439.
 It specifically excludes repetitive heading injuries from its scope, and instead calls out headgear (headbands) that offer protection against impacts with other players, the ground or the goalposts.
 The first product available to meet it was the Full90 headband.
-A Web search for ASTM F2439 may find more.
+They now have a full-coverage model.
+A web search for ASTM F2439 may find more.

 If heading is determined to be the culprit in head injuries any protective headgear would have to provide head protection while still permitting the player to accurately head the ball.
 Most people in the field seem to think that coaches and players are unwilling to change the game rules, although in little league soccer some coaches discourage heading and have eliminated heading drills while other coaches and organizers refuse to consider the idea that heading might have to be curtailed.
 Again, the exact injury cause is yet to be isolated, and probably has more to do with collisions with other players, goalposts and the ground than with heading.

-In 2005 the US Soccer Federation issued a statement saying that it does not believe soccer headgear is helpful, that it believes it may make the sport more dangerous, and that USSF-sanctioned leagues may not require soccer headgear.
+In 2005 the US Soccer Federation issued a statement saying that it did not believe soccer headgear was helpful, that it believed it may make the sport more dangerous, and that USSF-sanctioned leagues may not require soccer headgear.
 We were, to put it mildly, not impressed with their analysis.
-You can find it on the USSF Web site.
+You can find their current position on the USSF website.

 We have another page on headgear to protect kids with head injuries or developmental disabilities involving head banging, or for others who just need bump protection around the home or on outings.